Near-Feasible Stable Matchings with Budget Constraints: Near-Feasible Stable Mechanisms

 \section{Near-Feasible Stable Mechanisms}

-In matching with constraints~\cite{kamada:aer:2015,Goto:aij:2016,kurata:jair:2017}, designing a desirable mechanism essentially tailors choice functions for hospitals to satisfy necessary properties and constraints simultaneously.
-We tackle this challenging task as an analogue to approximation or online algorithms for knapsack problems.
+In matching with constraints~\cite{kamada:aer:2015,Goto:aij:2016,kurata:jair:2017}, designing a desirable mechanism essentially tailors choice functions for hospitals to satisfy necessary conditions and constraints simultaneously.
+Although this is still a challenging task, we manage to construct choice functions as an analog to approximation or online algorithms for knapsack problems, guided by our analysis.

-Let us start from Dantzig's greedy algorithm for \textit{fractional} knapsack problems~\cite{dantzig1957}.
+Let us start from Dantzig's greedy algorithm for \textit{fractional} knapsack problems~\cite{dantzig1957}, assuming the utilities of each hospital are additive.
 This algorithm greedily selects contracts with respect to \textit{utility per unit wage} and then outputs an optimal but fractional solution.
 We need to develop an algorithm that always provides an integral solution.
-Roughly speaking, we must provide an algorithm (choice function) that satisfies the necessary properties, e.g., SUB and COM, for any set of contracts $X'$ given at each round of the generalized DA.
+Roughly speaking, we must provide an algorithm (choice function) that satisfies the necessary conditions, e.g., SUB and COM, for any set of contracts $X'$ given at each round of the generalized DA.
 At the same time, we need to let the algorithm determine how much budget should be exceeded beyond the predefined amount (how many contracts should be chosen).
-Indeed, at each round, it is difficult to predict the amount of over-budget excess without violating the necessary properties.
+Indeed, at each round, it is difficult to predict the amount of over-budget excess without violating the necessary conditions.
 In what follows, we propose two choice functions that adaptively specify how much budgets should be spent within the generalized DA process.